 Like many other organizations in recent years, MAR has been reckoning with our history on race.
-This apology is the cumulative result of months of work by a member task force representing MAR’s Diversity, Equity & Inclusion and Government Affairs committees.
+These policy recommendations and accompanying apology are the cumulative result of months of ongoing work by a member task force representing MAR’s Diversity, Equity & Inclusion and Government Affairs committees.
 Informed by extensive research and stakeholder input, these documents establish the record of discrimination by MAR and the real estate industry which has prevented equal access to homeownership.
 Most importantly, it’s a call to action for ourselves and others to do the work that’s needed to achieve an equitable housing market for all people.
 We’re grateful to our partners at AREAA, NAHREP, and NAREB for signing on to a letter of support of this work.

 As one of the longest-standing Realtor® associations, we continue to reckon with our role in building injustice into history.
 To be specific, we must acknowledge and apologize for the hand the Minneapolis Area REALTORS® Association had in creating one of the most significant racial disparities in housing gaps in the nation—particularly for Black Minnesotans.
 We know we’ve benefited from a system that was set up to effectively lock folks out of opportunity based on race, for generations.
 Decades later, that system works largely as intended, and we are ashamed of our part in it.
 We were on the wrong side of history.

 Our goals as an association are based in promoting strong, vibrant, sustainable communities.
 Our actions and inactions have caused us to fall short of realizing that mission.
 In fact, since its peak in the 1950s, the homeownership rate for Black Minnesotans has actually declined by a significant stretch (46% to 25%) rather than improved.
 We also know that real estate is one of the biggest wealth-building opportunities there is—by building barriers to it, we also built into the broader systemic oppression of people of color.